 - Fine lines or wrinkles surrounding the eyes

-A consultation with Dr. Kronowitz is required before your eyelid surgery.
+We require that you schedule a personal consultation with Dr. Kronowitz before your eyelid surgery.
 During this one-on-one consultation, Dr. Kronowitz will:

 - Discuss your surgical goals and expectations

-- Evaluate your current medications, vitamins, herbal supplement, alcohol, tobacco, and drug use, and advise you on how to alter your practices before surgery
+- Evaluate your current regimen of medications, vitamins, herbal supplements, alcohol, and tobacco use, and advise you on how to alter your practices before surgery

 - Take photos of the treatment area

-Your eyes and your eye area will be sore, bruised, and swollen, and you may have difficulty opening your eyes.
-Oral pain medication, cold compresses, and lubricating ointment are recommended during this time to help with your recovery.
+As you rest and recover from your eyelid surgery, we recommend finding someone who can watch over you and help you around the house.
+Your treatment area may be sore, bruised, and swollen, and you may have difficulty opening your eyes.
+We recommend oral pain medication, cold compresses, and lubricating ointment to alleviate your symptoms and help with your recovery.

 The results of your eyelid surgery will develop gradually as the bruising and swelling subside.
 This usually takes a few weeks, but some residual swelling may persist for six months, and scars may take up to one year to fully refine.

 As the bruising and swelling disappear, you will start to see a smoother, more alert, and defined eye region.
-While your eyelid surgery results are long lasting, this surgery does not stop the natural aging process, and your eyes will continue to age naturally.
-You can help slow the progression of aging by staying out of the sun, eating a healthy diet, hydrating, and moisturizing the skin.
+While your eyelid surgery results are long-lasting, this surgery does not stop the natural aging process, and the appearance of your eyes will continue to change.
+You can help slow the progression of aging by staying out of the sun, eating a healthy diet, staying hydrated, and moisturizing your skin.

-How Much Does Eyelid Surgery Cost in Houston, TX?
+How Much Does Eyelid Surgery Cost in Houston?